Anachronisms in the Book of Mormon: Cimeters

 "Cimeters" are mentioned in eight instances in the Book of Mormon stretching from approximately 500 BC to 51 BC.
 Critics argue this existed hundreds of years before the term "scimitar" was coined.
 The word "cimiter" is considered an anachronism since the word was never used by the Hebrews (from which some of the Book of Mormon peoples came) or any other civilization prior to 450 AD and because metal swords are not found in the Americas in the Book of Mormon timeframe.
 The word 'cimeterre' is found in the 1661 English dictionary Glossographia and is defined as "a crooked sword" and was part of the English language at the time that the Book of Mormon was translated.
 In the 7th century, scimitars generally first appeared among the Turko-Mongol nomads of Central Asia.

-Apologist perspective

-Apologists, including Michael R. Ash, and William Hamblin of FAIR, note that the Book of Mormon does not mention the materials that the "cimiters" were made out of, and postulate that the word was chosen by Joseph Smith as the closest workable English word for the weapon used by the Nephites that was not made of metal, and was short and curved.
-Mormon scholar Matthew Roper has noted there are a variety of weapons with curved blades found in Mesoamerica.

-Also, a possible correlate to the scimitar may be the sickle sword of ancient Egypt known as the khopesh, which was used from 3000 BC and is found on the Rosetta Stone dated to 196 BC.
-Eannatum, the king of Lagash, is shown on a Sumerian stele from 2500 BC equipped with a sickle sword.

 System of exchange based on measures of grain using precious metals as a standard

 The Book of Mormon details a system of measures used by the Nephite society described therein.
 However, the overall use of metal in ancient America seems to have been extremely limited.
 A more common exchange medium in Mesoamerica were cacao beans.